westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

   start: 0x010580000, len 0x080000, wptr 0x000000 reset:0 non-seq:0, zcond: 0(nw) [type: 1(CONVENTIONAL)]
 ```

-This zoned block device being composed of only conventional zones, all sectors
+Because this zoned block device is composed entirely of conventional zones, all
-are randomly writable and can thus be used directly with any file system.
+sectors are randomly writable and can therefore be used directly with any file
+system.

 ```plaintext
 # mkfs.ext4 /dev/dm-0